rwydaegh/goliat-monitoring/docs/troubleshooting-worker-not-appearing.md

 2. Status will change from "idle" → "running" → "idle"
 3. Progress bars will update in real-time
 4. Log messages will appear
+5. Connection status indicator in GOLIAT GUI will show green